vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/sup-sub.md

 title: Superscript and Subscript
 icon: superscript
 category:
-  - markdown
+  - Markdown
 tag:
-  - subscript
+  - Markdown
-  - superscript
+  - Superscript
-  - markdown
+  - Subscript
 ---

 Let the Markdown file in your VuePress site support Subscript and Superscript.